ViktorJp/IOCMON/README.md

 If your configuration has drifted somewhere you don't want, use **Configuration Menu → (5) Reset IOCMON back to Default Settings**.
-After a confirmation prompt explaining exactly what will happen, this erases the saved config and restarts IOCMON fresh — every toggle, threshold, and list reverts to its shipped default, and you'll be walked back through the initial drive-selection setup.
+After a confirmation prompt explaining exactly what will happen, this erases the saved config and restarts IOCMON fresh, every toggle, threshold, and list reverts to its shipped default, and you'll be walked back through the initial drive-selection setup.
 This cannot be undone.

 ### Uninstalling